Chicken Pot Pie Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-A delicious soup recipe that is comforting and amazing!
-This Homemade Chicken Pot Pie Soup Recipe is a hearty soup recipe full of vegetables and chicken.
+This delicious soup recipe is comforting and packed with flavor!
+Homemade Chicken Pot Pie Soup is a hearty recipe full of vegetables and chicken.
 It’s a retake on the classic pot pie except so much easier to make.
-It’s a completely homemade soup with good for you ingredients that is bursting with flavor.
-Make this soup for dinner tonight!
+This soup is completely homemade with good for you ingredients that are healthy for you.

 Ingredients for Chicken Pot Pie Soup